 This spread may provide you with a deeper insight into an overall situation.
 Lay the 5 selected cards in the order of selection, to correspond with the numbers on the image.
 It is best to lay them out with the picture uppermost.
 The layout represents the following:

-- The Sprout: This cards gives you hints into the understanding of the issue and what is within conscious thinking.
+The Sprout: This card gives you hints into the understanding of the issue and what is within conscious thinking.

-- The Growth: This is what wants to be unravelled and revealed from your inner self, though you may not be consciously aware of it right now.
+The Growth: This is what wants to be unraveled and revealed from your inner self, though you may not be consciously aware of it right now.
 It is about to be revealed to you.

 Over to you